Edward Troye

-Edward Troye (12 July 1808 - 25 July 1874), was a Swiss-born American painter of Thoroughbred horses.
+Edward Troye (12 July 1808 – 25 July 1874) was a Swiss-born American painter best known for his portraits of Thoroughbred horses.

 Early life and background

-Troye was born on July 12, 1808 in Lausanne, Switzerland.
+Troye was born on July 12, 1808, in Lausanne, Switzerland.

 Travels

-At age 20 he emigrated to the West Indies, and later on to Philadelphia, Pennsylvania where he was an employed artist of Sartain's Magazine.
+At age 20 he emigrated to the West Indies, and later on to Philadelphia, Pennsylvania, where he was an employed artist of Sartain's Magazine.

 Career as painter

 Life in Kentucky

 On July 16, 1839, Troye married Corneila Van de Graff of Scott County, Kentucky, and settled in Central Kentucky where he lived for the next 35 years.

 While living in Kentucky, Troye painted portraits and race horses for the local families in Georgetown, Kentucky.
 He worked primarily for the Steele and Alexander families, and Alexander "Keene" Richards.

-Troye taught French and drawing at Spring Hill College, 1849-1855.
+Troye taught French and drawing at Spring Hill College, 1849–1855.

 Later travels and move to Alabama

 Later he and Richards traveled to the Holy Land where he painted horses, Damascus, Syria cattle, the Dead Sea and the bazaar of Damascus while Richards bought Arabian horses.
-Bethany College, West Virginia retains copies of some of these paintings.
+Bethany College, West Virginia, retains copies of some of these paintings.

 In 1869, Troye moved his family to a 700 acre cotton plantation in Madison County, Alabama.
 Troye returned to Kentucky and resided at the home of longtime friend Keen Richards until his death from pneumonia on July 25, 1874.